mega6453/AppiumWizard/README.md

 1. If NodeJS not installed in your system, Appium Wizard will download and install it.
 2. If Appium Sever not installed, Appium Wizard will Install it.
 3. Appium Wizard will Install iOS and Android drivers.
-4. Appium Wizard will Install WSL for iOS app signing and run automation.
+4. Appium Wizard will Install WSL(Windows Subsystem for Linux) for iOS app signing and run automation.

+  ####  Restart Required.
+Why?
+   Appium Wizard uses WSL(Windows Subsystem for Linux, Microsoft in-built feature) for signing iOS app.
+So, during Appium Wizard installation, it enables/installs/updates WSL as well in your system.
+For WSL to work, the system needs to be restarted.
+So, Please restart the system once the installation completed.

 ## How to Use
 1. Install Appium Wizard and Launch it.<br>